Debjanir Rannaghar

 I have had Sheer Khurma before especially whenever I was in Hyderabad.
 Hyderabadi Sheer Khurma is one of my favorite milk-based delicacies.
 However, I had the toned-down Bengali Muslim version of Hyderabadi Sheer Khurma at my in-law's place.
 Later on, I cooked the Hyderabadi Sheer Khurma for them and my attempt was appraised.
 Let me tell you the food cooked in the Bengali Muslim households in West Bengal is quite different; simple in fact.
 It has not been about the meat but more about vegetables and simple yet flavorful cooking.
 I will for sure share Bengali Muslim recipes in the future.

-Sheer Khurma; a dessert ideal for Eid al-Adha or Eid-ul-fitr?
+Sheer Khurma; a dessert ideal for Eid al-Adha or Eid-ul-Fitr?

 %Debjanir Rannaghar Sheer Khurma